The TMU Lights program is currently on hold. We are not accepting any new lighting proposal requests at this time.

 To be considered, all requests must be:

-- received in writing by completion of the TMU Lights (google doc) Lighting Proposal Form (external link)
+- received in writing by completion of the TMU Lights (google form) Lighting Proposal Form (external link)

 - completed by a representative of the group or organization making the request